Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The fashions that didn’t stick

-Not all patterns tried through 2025 have survived.
-Animated avatars of the agent, with faces expressing emotion while they answer, haven’t worked: they add visual friction without conveying information and most users disable them.
-They survive in very specific products with adult or child audiences where the animated persona has cultural meaning; for general productivity they’re distraction.
+• Animated avatars with faces expressing emotion while they answer — they add visual friction without conveying information and most users disable them.
+They survive in very specific products where the animated persona has cultural meaning; for general productivity they’re distraction.

 These five principles probably cover ninety percent of the design decisions an agent product must make today.
 They’re not anyone’s particular invention; they’re independent convergence of many teams working on the same problems for two years.
-The benefit for anyone starting agent design in 2026 is being able to start here without reinventing, saving the year it cost the first teams to discover them.
+The benefit for anyone starting agent design is being able to start here without reinventing, saving the year it cost the first teams to discover them.